Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

   }
   ````
   * `package.json` (the file in the root of the repository)
-  add to the semantic-release global config our new path to analize version changes (do it respecting the alphabetical order):
+  add to the semantic-release global config our new path to analyze version changes (do it respecting the alphabetical order):
   ````
   ...
       "./services/links-metrics-api",